ovguyo/moviereview/README.md

 model = Sequential()
 model.add(Embedding(top_words, embedding_vector_length, input_length=max_length))
 ```
-## Creating CNN Model
+## Creating CNN Model and Evaluation

 CNN is a very powerful algorithm for solving particulary image classification tasks.
 Since inputs are sequences in this task, I used 1D convolutional layers in the model.
 The model consists of 4 convolutional layers containing 32 neurons.
 I specified kernel size as 3.
+Dense layer containing 64 neurons was also added.
+Batch size was specified as 32 and adam optimizer was used.
 ```
 model.add(Conv1D(32, kernel_size= 3, padding= 'same', input_shape=(max_length, embedding_vector_length)))
 model.add(Conv1D(32, kernel_size= 3, padding= 'same'))